Single family homes & multi-residences

 Curbside Recycling: Circular Materials

-Your Black Cart collects non-recyclable packaging, hygiene products, bagged pet waste (feces, litter, and bedding), bagged wood ashes (cold!), used vacuum cleaner bags, and soiled aluminum foil.
+Your Black Cart collects household garbage, including non-recyclable packaging, hygiene products, bagged pet waste (feces, litter, and bedding), bagged wood ashes (cold!), used vacuum cleaner bags, and soiled aluminum foil.

-Your Black Cart does not collect cardboard, compostables, recyclables, household hazardous waste (HHW), or e-waste.
+Your Black Cart does not collect organic waste (food scraps, leaf and yard waste), recycling (cardboard, paper, containers), household hazardous waste (HHW), or electronic waste.

-Your Green Cart only collects compostable waste.
-Click here to learn more about what to put in your Green Cart.
+Your Green Cart collects organic waste, including food waste, food scraps, food-soiled paper, leaves, yard waste, and certified compostable containers.
+Check out the sorting guides below to learn more about what to put in your Green Cart.

 Extra yard waste?

-Our drivers are visiting between 1000-2000 stops a day.
+Additional leaf and yard waste can be set out in compostable bags along with your Green Cart.
+Your waste collectors make between 1000-2000 stops a day.
 To help them out, please limit extra yard waste bags to 4 to 5 per week.
-If you have more, we ask that you store them until your next scheduled collection day, if possible.
-Or bring to the Waste Management Facility during Clean-up Days (May 21 to 25).
+If you have more, store them until your next scheduled collection day.
+Extra leaf and yard waste is also accepted at the Waste Management Facility (tipping fees apply).

-Carts should always be full before putting out extra bags.
-Add yard bags right into your cart if it’s not already filled with organics from your kitchen.
+Your Green Cart must be full before putting out extra yard bags.
+Add yard bags into your Green Cart if it’s not full.

-Bags should be under 50 lb.
-Overweight bags will be left at the curb.
+Yard bags must be under 50 lbs.
+Overweight bags will not be collected.

 Keep carts 1 metre away from obstacles.
-Including those extra bags of yard waste.
+Including extra yard bags.

 Thank you for your consideration as we work to provide the best service possible!

-Making sure that waste is secured not only prevents wildlife from accessing it but also reduces the risk of people illegally dumping it in your bin, which is a theft of service.
+Making sure that waste is secured not only prevents wildlife from accessing it but also reduces the risk of people illegally dumping it in your cart, which is a theft of service.

 Living in close proximity to the wilderness comes with the collective responsibility to keep it wild.
 An important part of keeping our wilderness wild is properly managing our waste, as well as other attractants.
 Wildlife habituated to waste leads to human-wildlife interactions which could prove deadly for the animal.
 This includes foxes, coyotes, and bears!